Lopolin-LP/custom-discord-themes/README.md

 [Better Discord Font](https://github.com/Lopolin-LP/custom-discord-themes/tree/main/better-discord-font) | CSS to revert Discord's font change and use Noto Emoji Color instead of your system's Emojis. | 1
 [Condensed Chat Icons](https://github.com/Lopolin-LP/custom-discord-themes/tree/main/condensed-chat-icons) | So many plugins put their silly little icon in this already dense spot.
 This will wrap the gift, emoji, gif, etc. icons to the next line if the chat input field needs more space.
 [More Tag Colors (Vencord)](https://github.com/Lopolin-LP/custom-discord-themes/tree/main/more-tag-colors-vencord) | Makes Bot/Admin/Staff Tags colorful.
+[Username Chat Readability On Hover](https://github.com/Lopolin-LP/custom-discord-themes/tree/main/username-chat-readability-on-hover) | Black Theme, Black Username.
+Good luck reading it in chat.
+Now you can when you hover over it.

 1 - Requires different installation steps, see `README.md`